7pk5/ODF/README.md

 # Offline Document Finder (ODF) - The Solution (MVP)

+See PROBLEM.md for a detailed breakdown of Windows search limitations and why traditional file search fails.

 **Finally, AI-powered file search that actually works!** 🎯

 Tired of Windows search failing you?
 ODF brings Google-like semantic search to your local documents - completely offline and private.